KomathiK22/Learnings/README.md

         cmd  git show --name-only <hashkey>   [gies showrthand commit info] cmd> git reflog  [gives info about all commits on all branches]
-15. push and pull  -git collaboration commands cmd>
-17. undoing and redoing changes cmd>
+15. push and pull  -git collaboration commands cmd>git push  - works if the new branches are aligned with remote repo else take the path and run below command cmd> undoing and redoing cha$ git push --set-upstream origin featureBranch nges cmd>
 19. merging and conflict resolution